jochen777/jWebForm/doc/concept.md

 # Concept

 First you need to build the form itself.
-The form contains elements and form-validators.
+The form contains elements and optional form-validators.
-The elements ("ElementContainer") conists of a type ("FormType"), validators and a decoration.
+The elements ("ElementContainer") consists of a type ("FormType"), validator (with "Criteria") and a decoration ("Decoration").

 ## Form